Table of Contents

 Prenuptial agreements mainly serve to protect spouses relating to the matters discussed above.
 Further, such agreements could serve as a starting point for negotiations in divorce proceedings, potentially speed up the divorce proceedings and to guide the court in coming to a fair and just decision, assuming that the prenuptial agreement is valid and enforceable in court.

-However, it is important to bear in mind that the court is the final arbiter of the law and it is not necessary that the final judgment order will be the same as the prenuptial agreement.
+However, it is important to bear in mind that the court is the final arbiter of the law and it is not necessary that the final divorce judgment order will be the same as the prenuptial agreement.

 Division of Matrimonial Assets